jyunhanlin/react-until-interactive/README.md

   - `onInteractive`: on interactive function. take the result from `interactiveFn` as parameter.
     - type: (result: any) => Promise\<any\>;
     - optional
-  - `onError`: on error function. take the error as parameter.
+  - `onError`: on error function. take the error from `interactiveFn` as parameter.
     - type: (error: Error) => void;
     - optional